vicsz/cloud-lab/README.md

 ALTER TABLE person ADD middle_name varchar(255);
 ```

+### 11.5 - BONUS - Add caching to a database lookup call

+Hint: Caching annotation to the PersonRepository interface.

 ## 12 - Scheduling with Spring Boot

 ### 12.1 - Enable Scheduling in your Spring Boot Application